15 Home Maintenance Tips for Spring

 After a long, dark winter, spring's bright sun and warm winds are, well, a breath of fresh air.
 The only downside?
 All that sunshine spotlights your leaf-filled gutters, cracked sidewalks and the dead plants in last year's flower beds.
-Dwight Barnett, a certified master inspector with the American Society of Home Inspectors, shared this checklist to help you target the areas that need maintenance so you can get your chores done quickly, leaving you time to go outside and play in the sunshine.
+Follow this checklist to target the areas that need maintenance so you can get your chores done quickly, leaving you time to go outside and play in the sunshine.

 Photo By: SLRadcliffe / Getty Images